Sterile vs. Clean Rooms: Meaning, Differences & Use Cases

 Grade D

 Grade D environments are used to store equipment when they’re not in use.
-The staff also starts gowning in this area by covering their hair, beards and putting on general protective clothing.
+The laboratory staff also starts gowning in this area by covering their hair, beards and putting on general protective clothing.

 Grade C